 If your property or apartment has no building or neighborhood association, you might need to rely on government agencies to intervene on your behalf.
 Government rules and regulations vary widely from state to state and city to city.
 In New York, for example, the Department of Buildings exercises a great deal of control over construction operations.
 Other cities have different entities with similar missions.
 They can potentially issue "stop work orders," for example, when construction operations are dangerous or violate city codes.

 If your other options have failed, you might consider consulting with a lawyer.
 Lawyers can be expensive, and you should try to think about the economic value of having "no disturbance" from your neighbor's construction. ("How much is it worth to me to solve this annoyance?")
 Fortunately, a full-scale lawsuit is not the only meaningful type of help you can get from a lawyer.

 You might retain a lawyer for the limited purpose of writing a letter to your neighbor.
 This is sometimes called a cease-and-desist letter, or a notice of potential litigation.

-Third, a simple letter might do the job.
+A simple letter might do the job.
 Sometimes, people will react quickly once they see that an attorney is involved.
 A strongly written letter, citing applicable statutes and case law, on "official" letterhead, demonstrates to your neighbor that you do not intend to sleep on your rights.
 (Your neighbor does not need to know that you might be unwilling to spend the time and money on full-blown litigation).
-In other words, a letter from your attorney is a good way to jumpstart negotiations and flex some muscle, without spending exorbitant sums of money.
+In other words, a letter from your attorney can jumpstart negotiations and flex some muscle, without spending exorbitant sums of money.

 If none of these options work, and the letter from your lawyer goes unheeded, speak to your attorney about litigation.
-Often merely filing an action will be enough to scare the neighbor into compliance with the rules, or at least scare the neighbor into negotiating with you about changes to the work or schedule.
+Often merely filing an action will be enough to scare a neighbor into compliance with the rules, or at least scare them into negotiating with you about changes to the work or schedule.